azavea/raster-vision/docs/experiments.rst

 all the details about how the commands will execute (which files, what methods, what hyperparameters, etc.) are determined by the ``ExperimentConfig``.

-The following diagram shows a hierarchy of the high level components that comprise an experiment configuration:
+The following diagram shows the hierarchy of the high level components that comprise an experiment configuration:

 .. image:: _static/experiments-experiment.png
     :align: center